 The majority of large businesses take online payment processing as an ordinary part of doing business.
 That being said, they will typically set aside a hefty budget to make sure it’s done right.
 The technology needed to accept online payments can get a bit complex and the integration can get quite expensive.

 For smaller business owners, a complex integration may be the nail in the coffin when looking to accept online payments.
 However, many of the top payments companies will offer public API’s that allow you to easily integrate with their payment technology.
 If you built your online store using WordPress you can take advantage of a plethora of shopping cart plugin’s that allow any business owner, tech savvy or not, to integrate with a payment processor.

 For any business owner, it’s important that you take the time to fully understand the online payment processing landscape.
 Just as it can greatly benefit your business, it can severely hurt it as well.
-Make sure you take note of these three challenges associated with online payments so you can grow your business!
+Be sure to you take note of these three online payment processing challenges associated with online payments so you can grow your business!